kjolley/BIGSdb_documentation/dbase_setup.rst

     group attribute.
 The group name must be defined in the field_groups system attribute, otherwise the field will not be shown at all.
 If undefined, the field will be in the default provenance/primary metadata group.

+* hide

+  * Completely ignore field.
+This is useful if you access a database using different configuration files and a field is not relevant to a particular instance.
+See also :ref:`Over-riding values<system_overrides>`.

 * length